 If the public was wowed by the idea, the major entertainment corporations were not.
 Universal Studios and Walt Disney Productions filed a lawsuit in 1976 to halt the sale of the Betamax, claiming that film and TV producers would lose millions of dollars from unauthorized duplication and distribution of their copyrighted content.

 But Universal, unhappy with the verdict, appealed in 1981, and the ruling was reversed.
 Keep in mind that up until the arrival of the Betamax, movie studios had received a cut of the box office or fee whenever one of their films was shown.
 Now suddenly here was a rapidly expanding scenario that undermined that structure.
-And in this scenario was the seed of so much that would follow over the next thirty years, right through today’s ongoing battles over P2P file sharing and illegal streaming sites.
+And in this scenario was the seed of much that would follow over the next 34 years, right through today’s ongoing battles over illegal streaming sites.

 With large sums of money and copyright ownership at stake, the Betamax case arrived at the Supreme Court in 1983.
 By this point, nearly 50 percent of all homes in America had a VCR (VHS replaced Betamax, mainly because its tapes had longer recording capability) and sales of videocassettes were competing with theatrical box office.
 Universal Studios vs. Sony Corporation of America, nicknamed the “Betamax Case,” was argued for a year.
 It was a trial of extremes.
-On one hand, you had Jack Valenti, the head of the Motion Picture Association of America, yelling about the “savagery and ravages” of the VCR, and comparing its effect on his industry to that of the Boston Strangler on a woman home alone.
-On the other you had the testimony from TV’s genial kids’ show host Mr. Rogers.
+On one hand, you had Jack Valenti, the head of the Motion Picture Association of America, yelling about the “savagery and ravages” of the VCR, and claiming that "the VCR is to the American film producer and the American public as the Boston strangler is to the woman home alone."
+On the other, you had the testimony from Fred Rogers.
 Defending the VCR, he said:

 "I have always felt that with the advent of all of this new technology that allows people to tape the 'Neighborhood' off-the-air ... they then become much more active in the programming of their family’s television life.
 Very frankly, I am opposed to people being programmed by others.
 My whole approach in broadcasting has always been ‘You are an important person just the way you are.
 You can make healthy decisions’ ...
 I just feel that anything that allows a person to be more active in the control of his or her life, in a healthy way, is important."

 The decision set two major precedents.
-The first upheld the original decision — recording a broadcast program for later viewing, is fair use.
-The second was, and still is, controversial — that the manufacturer of a device or technology that can be used for copyright infringement but also has “substantial non-infringing uses,” can’t be held liable for copyright violations by those who use it.
+The first upheld the original decision—that recording a broadcast program for later viewing is fair use.
+The second was, and still is, controversial—that the manufacturer of a device or technology that can be used for copyright infringement but also has “substantial non-infringing uses” can’t be held liable for copyright violations by those who use it.
 It’s kind of technology’s version of “don’t shoot the messenger.”